Academic Panels & Roundtables

 Panels & Roundtables

 The Faculty Engagement Program works to create complex and nuanced discussions about Israel on campus.
 It does this by bringing in interesting speakers on a variety of topics related to the Israeli-Palestinian conflicts such as Women and the Conflict, Public Opinion in Israel-Palestine, Water and Desalination in the Israeli-Palestinian Conflict and more.
-Since its inception, the program has held 48 events and has interacted with over 500 NYC faculty members at faculty-only events including panels on 12 NYC campuses.
-The campuses include: Hunter College (7 events), College of Staten Island (9 events), Brooklyn College (4 events), NYU (10 events), John Jay College of Criminal Justice (2 events), Fordham University (3 events), Queens College (4 events), Columbia University (3 events), CUNY Graduate Center (2 events), and Lehman College, Baruch College and SUNY Global Center (one event on each).
+Since its inception, the program has held 55 events and has interacted with over 825 NYC faculty members at faculty-only events including panels on 12 NYC campuses.
+The campuses include: Hunter College (8 events), College of Staten Island (9 events), Brooklyn College (4 events), NYU (11 events), John Jay College of Criminal Justice (2 events), Fordham University (3 events), Queens College (5 events), Columbia University (3 events), CUNY Graduate Center (3 events), CUNY Central Offices, Lehman College, Baruch College and SUNY Global Center (one event on each), and other locations (3 events).
 Most events were co-sponsored by various academic departments and were organized and attended by faculty and administrators.